Man shot and killed after checking on suspicious vehicle in Olmsted Co.; Kasson man arrested

 Authorities say the victim went out to check on a suspicious vehicle on his property and was shot at least once in the upper body by an unknown suspect.

-The suspect ran away and police set up a perimeter to contain them.
+The suspect ran away and police set up a perimeter to contain him.

 During the search, authorities found a gun in an unoccupied structure near the initial scene.
 A suspect was then located and taken into custody.